draperlaboratory/hope-tools/runtime/README.md

 - `sim.log`: The output from QEMU/Renode
 - `pex.log`: The output from the PEX core, containing any policy violation messages
 - `bininfo/<executable name>.text`: the disassembled source of the application

-NOTE: Currently, the QEMU option only supports Hifive applications and the Renode option only supports FreeRTOS applications.

 ##### Debugging an application